FedericoAcostaDev/coolmovies/README2.md

 ## Build UI structure

-:mega: Warning: You might need "sudo" to run docker commands.
+Open a new terminal window.

-1. First we need to be at our frontend directory path
+1. First we need to be at our frontend's directory path

 `cd coolmovies-frontend/ui`